-Victoria Hospice’s Palliative Care: Medical Intensive (PCMI) course covers intermediate and some advanced aspects of palliative care.
+Victoria Hospice’s Palliative Care Intensive (PCI) course covers intermediate and some advanced aspects of palliative care.
 It provides a continued learning opportunity for:

 - Family physicians or new palliative care physicians